vbonhomme/Momit/README.md

 **TODO**: handle units, handle missing data (?)

 ## Supported formats
-`to_*` exporters have not yet been written but below is a list of supported format importers:
+`to_*` exporters have not yet been written but below is a list of currently supported (experimental) importers:

 extension | software              | function
 ----------|-----------------------|-------------